Safe

 What You Need to Know

-Chayote is a pear-shaped green vegetable related to squash and cucumber.
-Both the flesh and skin are safe for dogs.
-Remove the large seed before feeding.
-Can be fed raw or cooked plain without seasoning.
+Chayote is a pear-shaped green vegetable in the gourd family — related to squash cucumber and zucchini.
+Both the flesh and the edible skin are safe for dogs raw or cooked without any seasoning.
+Remove the large single seed in the center before serving as it is too hard for dogs to digest safely.

 Stay in the loop